 Belize - Reef and Rainforest Adventures in the Mayan Heartland

-Formerly known as ‘British Honduras’, Belize is a green jewel of a country, wedged between Mexico to the north and Guatemala to the west and south.
-The interior is largely covered with rainforest and offers a veritable naturalist’s paradise.
-Unlike many other
+Formerly known as ‘British Honduras’, Belize is a green jewel of a country.
+Wedged between Mexico to the north and Guatemala to the west and south, the interior is largely covered with rainforest.
+Belize offers a veritable naturalist’s paradise.

-Central American countries, Belize has recognized early that its natural diversity is its greatest treasure.
+Unlike many other Central American countries, Belize recognized early on that its natural diversity is its greatest treasure.
 Although a small country, much of it has not been developed but is kept as reserves and national parks.
-The topography ranges from low mountainous rainforests to lowland rainforests and swampy grasslands, savannah, and lagoons near the coastal regions and in the north of the country.
+The topography ranges from low mountainous to lowland rainforests and swampy grasslands, savannah, and lagoons near the coast in the north of the country.

 The central interior, with its rainforest covered limestone mountains riddled with caves, rivers, and waterfalls, offers adventures of a different kind.
 Hiking, riding, nocturnal guided nature walks, spelunking and canoeing are just a few possibilities.
 For botanist, naturalists, and birdwatchers the vast natural diversity of this country is a treasure to behold.